Skip to main content

 What is GitOps?

-GitOps uses a central Git repository as the single source of truth for infrastructure, configuration, and deployments.
+GitOps uses a central Git is a version control system – it makes code changes traceable, collaborative, and secure.
+Learn more → as the single source of truth for infrastructure, configuration, and deployments.

 This means: